Frequently Asked Questions

 - What percent of our annual membership dues is used for lobbying?

-100% of your California Transit Association annual membership dues may be used for advocating on behalf of public transit.
+Up to 100 percent of your California Transit Association annual membership dues may be used for advocating on behalf of public transit.

 - What will be this year's State Transit Assistance program allocation?